 Our vision is to build a community where young people with autism are accepted, celebrated and supported in Western Australia.
 We will do this by delivering social groups with a strengths based approach.
 We will use special interests to motivate individuals and provide opportunities to socially engage with others.

-Autism West, formally known as FOCAS Incorporated (Focus on Children within the Autism Spectrum), was formed in 2001.
+Autism West, formerly known as FOCAS Incorporated (Focus on Children within the Autism Spectrum), was formed in 2001.
 The group aimed to support families and raise funds for resources to support Early Intervention Therapy.

 FOCAS slowly grew from 20 members to 200 members, with the membership base spread across the Perth metropolitan area and some country areas.
 FOCAS became a household name to families affected by autism, and in 2008 was re-branded to Autism West Support Incorporated.